Experience

 Newspaper Defamation

-Jeff represented the Defendant Vietnamese Today News, the most prominent Vietnamese newspaper in Seattle, WA, in defamation lawsuit, for purportedly defaming the Plaintiff by publishing information about him relating to a fight that broke out at a political rally.
-Jeff and his co-counsel successfully had the lawsuit dismissed on a Motion for Summary Judgment.
+Admon Law Firm represented the Defendant Vietnamese Today News, the most prominent Vietnamese newspaper in Seattle, WA, in defamation lawsuit, for purportedly defaming the Plaintiff by publishing information about him relating to a fight that broke out at a political rally.
+Admon Law Firm and our co-counsel successfully had the lawsuit dismissed on a Motion for Summary Judgment.

 Scott et al. v.
 Kensington Real Estate LLC